7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 5. Build in compliance

-Some organizations may need to comply with standards and government regulations such as ISO-9001, the Sarbanes-Oxley Act, HIPAA or GDPR.
+Some organizations might need to comply with standards and government regulations, such as ISO-9001, the Sarbanes-Oxley Act, HIPAA or GDPR.
 All organizations must comply with e-discovery and litigation hold requirements.

-Before ECM deployment, content managers should confer with their organization's legal and records management teams, along with any other compliance professionals, to learn what compliance requirements the system must meet.
+Before an ECM deployment, content managers should confer with their organizations' legal and records management team members, along with any other compliance stakeholders, to learn what compliance requirements the system must meet.

 6. Consult developers